VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

 `Friendly name` : Here you can specify a friendly name for your backend.
 You cannot have multiple backends with the same name.

-`Mode` : Here you chose a mode for your backend :
+`Mode` : Here you choose a mode for your backend :

  - **TCP** (backend use TCP protocol)
  - **HTTP** (backend use HTTP protocol)

-`Timeout connect` : Configure the allowed connect timeout (in ms) after which HAProxy will end new connection.
+`Timeout connect` : Configure the allowed connect timeout (in ms) after which HAProxy will end new connections.

-`Timeout server` : Set the maximum inactivity time on the server side.
+`Timeout server` : Set the maximum inactivity time on the server side (in s).

 `Tags` : Friendly tags.